Devin McCourty: 2016

 On September 6, 2016, the New England Patriots announced the selection of McCourty as one of four team captains to start the regular season.
 It was his third consecutive selection and fifth overall.

-He started in the New England Patriots' season-opener at the Arizona Cardinals and recorded a season-high ten combined tackles (nine solo) in their 23–21 victory.
-On December 12, 2016, McCourty made four solo tackles, a pass deflection, and intercepted a pass by Joe Flacco during a 30–23 win against the Baltimore Ravens in Week 14.
+He started in the Patriots' season-opener at the Arizona Cardinals and recorded a season-high ten combined tackles (nine solo) in their 23–21 victory.
+On December 12, 2016, McCourty made four solo tackles, a pass deflection, and intercepted a pass by Joe Flacco during a 30–23 win against the Ravens in Week 14.
 On December 20, McCourty was named to the 2017 Pro Bowl, his second time receiving the honor.
 He finished the season with 83 combined tackles (67 solo), seven pass deflections, an interception, and a forced fumble in 16 games and 16 starts.
 At the end of the season he was named second-team All-Pro.
-He played 1022 defensive snaps (98%).
-He received an overall grade of 89.6 from Pro Football Focus and had the fourth highest grade among all qualified safeties in 2016.
-He also earned a coverage grade of 91.9.
+He played 1,022 defensive snaps (98%).

-The New England Patriots finished first in their division with a 14–2 record and earned home-field advantage.
-On January 14, 2017, McCourty made five combined tackles, a pass deflection, and intercepted a pass during a 34–16 victory against the Houston Texans in the AFC Divisional Round.
-The Patriots went on to Super Bowl LI after defeating the Pittsburgh Steelers 36–17 in the AFC Championship Game.
+The Patriots finished first in their division with a 14–2 record and earned home-field advantage.
+On January 14, 2017, McCourty made five combined tackles, a pass deflection, and intercepted a pass during a 34–16 victory against the Texans in the AFC Divisional Round.
+The Patriots went on to Super Bowl LI after defeating the Steelers 36–17 in the AFC Championship.
 On February 5, 2017, McCourty started in Super Bowl LI and made five combined tackles as the Patriots defeated the Atlanta Falcons 34–28 in overtime.